anasyaser/alx-system_engineering-devops/0x02-shell_redirections/README.md

 5-firstlines: Display the first 10 lines.
 6-third_line: Display the nth(e.g 3rd line) line of file.
 7-file: shell script that creates a file named exactly \*\\'"Best School"\'\\*$\?\*\*\*\*\*:) containing the text Best School ending by a new line.
+8-cwd_state: wirte the content of command ls -la to a file (overwrite if exist else create it).